erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

   - **[Scalability](#scalability-1)**

-This architecture allows to easily scale services as needed:
+**Scalability**: This architecture allows to easily scale services as needed:

 1. Each service has a specific, single task, and can be scaled independently, either automatically (by container orchestration systems such as Kubernetes) or manually (according to consumer groups lags, which can be viewed by any [Kafka UI](../mvp-level-implementation/scripts/deployment/docker-compose-3rd-party.yml)).
 2. For example, the [Mobilization-sorter](#mobilization-sorter-service) service is responsible only to sort geospatial points to either pedestrians or mobilized points - other services are responsible to find streets/neighborhoods and to aggregate the data.